1951 Pont-Saint-Esprit mass poisoning

-The 1951 Pont-Saint-Esprit mass poisoning, also known in French as Le Pain Maudit, was a mass poisoning on 15 August 1951, in the small town of Pont-Saint-Esprit in Southern France.
-More than 250 people were involved, including 50 people interned in asylums and seven deaths.
+The 1951 Pont-Saint-Esprit mass poisoning, known in French as Le Pain Maudit, took place on 15 August 1951, in the small town of Pont-Saint-Esprit in Southern France.
+More than 250 people were involved, including 50 people interned in asylums, and there were seven deaths.
 A foodborne illness was suspected; among these it was originally believed to be a case of "cursed bread" (pain maudit).

-A majority of academic sources accept naturally occurring ergot poisoning as the cause of the epidemic, while a few theorize other causes such as poisoning by mercury, mycotoxins, or nitrogen trichloride.
+A majority of academic sources accept naturally occurring ergot poisoning as the cause of the epidemic, while a few theorise other causes such as poisoning by mercury, mycotoxins, or nitrogen trichloride.

 Background

-During the Vichy government, the supply of grains from field to mill to bakery was directed by the government's grain control board, the Office National Interprofessionnel des Céréales (ONIC), and later the Union Meuniere.
+During the Vichy government, the supply of grains from field to mill to bakery was directed by the government's grain control board, the Office National Interprofessionnel des Céréales (ONIC), and later the Union Meunière.
 Essentially, this created a government monopoly on the sale of flour, allowing the government a measure of control over wartime supply shortages.
 This also meant that flour would be purchased directly from ONIC, and delivered to the baker for a set price, without the baker being able to have any control on quality.
 Following the end of the second world war, this system was relaxed, allowing for bakers to have some choice over their flour supply.
 ONIC retained its monopoly on inter-departmental exportation and importation.
 By this system, millers in departments with more supply than demand could sell the excess to ONIC.
 In practice, this meant that the higher-quality flour would be delivered to local bakers and lower-quality flour would be exported to other departments.
 Thus, departments with net flour deficits, like the Gard department in which Pont-Saint-Esprit was located, would be supplied with lower-quality flour from other departments via ONIC, with the bakers having virtually no choice of the provenance or quality of their flour.